 - Sales Practices: Dollar-Cost Averaging (DCA), market timing, and late trading

-- Redemption of Mutual Fund Shares: ICA Section 22(e)'s 7-day rule, payout plans, conversions, and Contingent Deferred Sales Charges (CDSCs)
+- Redemption of Mutual Fund Shares: The Investment Company Act's 7-day redemption rule, payout plans, conversions, and Contingent Deferred Sales Charges (CDSCs)

-- Distributions, Section 19 Notices, and Tax Reinvestment: Return-of-capital disclosures under Rule 19a-1 and the one-long-term-capital-gain-per-year limit under Rule 19b-1
+- Distributions, Dividend-Source Notices, and Tax Reinvestment: Return-of-capital disclosures under the dividend-source-disclosure rule and the one-long-term-capital-gain-per-year frequency limit

-- Variable Annuities and Variable Life Insurance: Separate and general accounts, accumulation and annuity units, Assumed Interest Rate (AIR), living and death benefits, and FINRA Rule 2330
+- Variable Annuities and Variable Life Insurance: Separate and general accounts, accumulation and annuity units, Assumed Interest Rate (AIR), living and death benefits, and the variable-annuity sales-practice rule

-- Municipal Fund Securities: 529 college savings plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts under MSRB Rules D-12 and G-45
+- Municipal Fund Securities: 529 college savings plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts under MSRB definitional and reporting rules

-- Investment Company Governance: ICA registration, independent directors, the Names Rule (35d-1), and capital-structure limits under Section 18
+- Investment Company Governance: ICA registration, independent directors, the misleading-fund-names rule, and capital-structure limits under the senior-securities limitation

 Why This Matters